-Use UL design W419 for 1-4 hour shaftwall systems or UL design V497 for 1- 2-hour options using multiple layers of gypsum board on one side of minimum 3-5/8” steel studs.
+Use UL design W419 for 1- through 4-hour shaftwall systems or UL design V497 for 1- and 2-hour assemblies using Type X gypsum board on one side of minimum 3 ⅝" steel studs.

-What modifications can be made to fire-rated wall assemblies without affecting the assigned fire rating?
+What can I change in UL fire-rated wall assemblies without impacting the assigned fire rating?

 - Stud dimensions are minimums, so you can always go larger.
-For example, you can have 6” studs in UL designs that list 3-5/8” studs.
+For example, you can have 6” studs in UL designs that specify 3 ⅝" studs.

-- Wood structural panels can be added to one side or both sides of fire-rated walls as either the base layer or the face layer.
+- You can add wood structural panels to one side or both sides of fire-rated walls as the base layer or the face layer.

-- Additional layers of gypsum board may be applied to any UL design.
+- You can always add more layers of gypsum board to any UL design.

-- Glass fiber or mineral wool insulation may be added to any UL wall assembly.
+- You can add glass fiber or mineral wool insulation to any UL fire-rated wall assembly.

 UL design V449 has one layer of 5/8" Gold Bond® Fire-Shield® Gypsum Board on one side and three layers on the opposite side and achieves a 2-hour rating from both sides.

 Before the development of fire-rated horizontal membranes, architects used UL fire-rated wall assemblies turned horizontally or shaftwall systems for corridor ceilings.
 Seeing a need, National Gypsum's 1-800-NATIONAL®Construction Services team developed the horizontal membranes listed below.